 The Council has identified projects to address the problems to delivering wastewater services in a safe and environmentally friendly manner and at the agreed level of service to the community.
-The projects identified are presented in Table 16 below and include:
+The projects identified are presented in Table 17 below and include:

-Table 15 - Problems, Projects and Benefit Statements
+Table 17 - Problems, Projects and Benefit Statements

 Problem Statements Preferred Option Benefit Statements Problem Statement 1 Resource Consent Implementation Implement all necessary measures to achieve the conditions of the wastewater discharge consent.
 Compliance with the requirements of the wastewater discharge consent is essential for minimising the adverse effects on the environment.
 With the receipt of our new Wastewater Discharge Consent issued in April 2020, the Council has programmed to implement the required system upgrade at the set time per the consent condition.
 The Council will also continue to monitor the performance of the wastewater oxidation pond and provide feedback to the key affected parties on a regular basis.
-The first stakeholder meeting involving lwi and Fish & Game was held in August 2020; annual meetings will be held, as a requirement of the resource consent, to discuss performance progress.
+The first stakeholder meeting involving Iwi and Fish & Game was held in August 2020; annual meetings will be held, as a requirement of the resource consent, to discuss performance progress.
 Intermittent meetings will be held where issues arise to ensure they are addressed promptly.
-Problem Statement 2 Trade Waste Bylaw Implementation Implementation of the Trade Waste Bylaw This project is to ensure the implementation of the Councils newly adopted Trade Waste Bylaw.
-Stratford District Council's Trade Waste Bylaw 2020 (TWB) was adopted by Council in July 2020; Council undertook to employ a part time Trade Waste Officer in August 2020 to investigate trade waste discharges within the district and enforce the provisions of the TWB.
-Following subsequent amendments, the final Trade Waste Bylaw was adopted in October 2020.
-The successful implementation of this bylaw will ensure that
+Problem Statement 2 Reticulation overload due to inflow/infiltration Implementation of Inflow/Infiltration programme, including inspections of private property to identify direct discharge of stormwater to sewerage system This programme primarily to optimise reticulation capacity during rainfall events, by ensuring there is no inflow or infiltration of water into the wastewater reticulation system.
+The Inflow/Infiltration programme is a suite of interventions designed to minimise the inflow and infiltration of surface and groundwater into the wastewater pipe network.
+This is an important part of our annual network maintenance and renewal programme that ensures that only wastewater collected from households and businesses is transported to the wastewater treatment plant.
+CCTV inspections are undertaken as part of the network conditions assessments therefore no additional costs are incurred.
+Identifying areas of high infiltration allows Council to better focus funds.